United States national kabaddi team

 The United States national kabaddi team represent the United States of America in international men's kabaddi competition.
 The team first competed at the 2016 Kabaddi World Cup in India, where they placed 12th.

 The team, led by Captain Troy Bacon and Co-Captains Dillyon Banks and Jake Kantor, has recruited Head Coach James Obilo.
-Obilo is a defender from the Kenyan National Kabaddi Team and holds the record for most tackle points ever scored in an international match (13 points).
+Obilo is a defender from Kenya and holds the record for most tackle points ever scored in an international match (13 points).

 USA Kabaddi is preparing to launch a USA Kabaddi League and USA Kabaddi Cup.
 The team intends to assist the sport in bidding for Olympic Games inclusion as they continue to spread the sport globally.

 History

 The United States kabaddi team for the 2016 Kabaddi World Cup was formed by Florida A&M University graduate Celestine Jones just before the tournament.
 It consisted of athletes and musicians from the university who had backgrounds in other sports, but no prior kabaddi experience.
 Despite facing lopsided losses, the team's presence in the tournament was seen as a sign of the growing popularity of kabaddi in the United States.

 Today, the team trains out of Atlanta, Georgia in preparation for the upcoming Kabaddi World Cup, USA Kabaddi Cup, and USA Kabaddi League.
 The team intends to assist the sport in bidding for Olympic inclusion as they continue to spread the sport globally.